BEP-store/project-plan/research questions/README.md

 # Research questions
-To make our understanding of what the software should look like more clear we have come up with a main research question and several sub-questions:
+To make our understanding of what the software should look like more clear we have come up with a main research question and several sub-questions.
+See ... for an introduction to the general introduction to micro-services and the analogy to guilds, party members and roles.

 How to structure community driven software development?
 - How to ensure that the right micro-services are developed?